b3liv3r/Calc/README.md

-This is my-awesome-project
+This is my test problem "calc" for company kata <3

-this my first changes in gitlab web ide